apple/swift-distributed-tracing/README.md

 **TODO: Provide a trivial example here**

-Adding a span of a synchronous functions can be achieved like this:
+Adding a span to synchronous functions can be achieved like this:

 ```swift
 func handleRequest(_ op: String, context: LoggingContext) -> String {